 Read about the many benefits of playdough in early childhood.

 Nature provides many materials for cutting practice, such as fallen leaves and trimmed flowers that are past their prime.

 With adult guidance, children can even cut herbs from the garden for Mom or Dad to use when cooking.
 In addition, what about challenging kids to cut grass with their scissors along the edge of the sidewalk or driveway, while you are nearby doing gardening?

+Try this cutting activity from Days with Grey.
 Using a large muffin tin, place a small toy in each cup and then crisscross painters’ tape over all the openings.

 5. Food Items